BenediktHeinrich/sapl-ethereum/README.md

 1. Navigate to the `ethereum-testnet` folder inside the project in a terminal or the PowerShell.
 1. Execute the `startChain` script to initialize and start a private, local version of the Ethereum blockchain.
 1. Start the `SaplEthererumPrototype` Application.
-1. After the Application has completed, type `exit` in the Geth console to stop the blockchain.
+1. After the Application has finished, type `exit` in the Geth console to stop the blockchain.
 If you used the script, the leftovers of the blockchain should be automatically deleted.